seanlane/static-secret-santa/README.md

 ## Dependencies

-Not strictly version specific, but these are the versions I used:
+This project depends on NodeJS and npm.
+I used version 8.4.0, but anything fairly recent to 2017 should work.
+As for packages, the project shouldn't strictly be version specific, but these are the versions I used:

 | Name | Version | Reason |
 |------|---------|--------|